Skip to content

 Stop running AI pilots that don't ship.
 Start a rhythm that does.

 is a safe, repeatable rhythm for turning lived AI experience into adoptions your organization actually uses.
-Two working days.
+Three calendar days.
 A 3–6 month gap of real work.
 Then it repeats.
 Each cycle compounds the last.

 Harvest · Hack · Harness